NeuroTechX/ntx_slack_archive/random.md

  >Does anyone have recommendations/knowledge of any good PhD/Masters programs in New England (USA) for neuroscience &amp; technology?
 (I understand that most programs will be labeled as computational neuroscience)

+7/18/2017 1:02 AM

+ **mhough** :

+ >karinacosta I haven't been to their previous events but they are all pros.
+Like joeyo says it's a pretty strong line up.
+Question is whether there will be any new info really.
+Not a traditional venue to roll stuff out. dano there is too much commercial interest these days.
+How many advanced r&amp;d groups or spinoffs from advanced r&amp;d groups are represented there.
+This is pretty much a tech show.
+If there is something in particular of interest just let me know though.